“I cut myself because you wouldn’t let me cry.

 It’s a secret: If you’re like most people who self-injure, you try to keep what you’re doing secret.
-Maybe you feel ashamed or maybe you just think that no one would understand.
+Maybe you feel ashamed, or maybe you just think that no one would understand.
 But hiding who you are and what you feel is a heavy burden.
-Ultimately, the secrecy and guilt affects your relationships with your friends and family members and the way you feel about yourself.
+Ultimately, secrecy and guilt affect your relationships with your friends and family members and how you feel about yourself.
 It can make you feel even more lonely, worthless, and trapped.

-Unbearable inner turmoil: Many people who harm themselves are struggling with intolerable distress or unbearable situations.
-A person will often struggle with difficulties for some time before they self-harm.
+Unbearable inner turmoil: Many people who harm themselves are struggling with intolerable distress or difficult situations.
+A person will often battle with difficulties for some time before they self-harm.
 People who self-harm, may have feelings of worthlessness, loneliness, panic, anger, guilt, rejection, self-hatred or confused sexuality.
-Through self-harm they may try to cope with stress, numb emotional pain, feel a sense of control, cry out for help, or punish themselves for things they think they did wrong.
+Through self-harm, they may try to cope with stress, numb emotional pain, feel a sense of control, cry out for help, or punish themselves for things they think they did wrong.
 Self-injury generally provides temporary relief to intense emotional pain.

 You hold the power

 meant to rip you in half